-Unfortunately, foods that are perfectly healthy in other ways can cause joint pain if you’re sensitive to them – and grilled foods fall into that category.
-The problem isn’t the chicken (or beef or vegetable).
-The problem is the grilling process itself.
-Cooking food at those high temperatures creates AGEs, or advanced glycation end products.
-AGEs increase inflammation, which in turn can trigger joint pain.
+The problem isn’t actually the chicken or the vegetables (or even the beef, for that matter).
+The trouble is the grilling process itself.
+Cooking food at high temperatures creates AGEs, or advanced glycation end products.
+And AGEs increase inflammation, which in turn can trigger joint pain.

-And to add insult to injury, omega-6s are also found in many so-called “healthier” oils, like safflower and sunflower.
-To figure out if omega-6s are behind your aches and pains try eliminating foods high in omega-6 for a few weeks to see if your joint pain eases up.
-You can also balance out your fatty acid levels by eating more fish and taking a fish-oil supplement.
+To figure out if omega-6s are behind your aches and pains try eliminating some foods high in omega-6 from your meals for a few weeks to see if your joint pain eases up.
+You can also balance out your fatty acid levels by eating more fish and taking a fish oil supplement.

 Not everyone is sensitive to casein of course.
 In fact, some folks who suffer from arthritis find milk and dairy to be helpful in reducing joint pain.
 So it’s best to try a simple elimination diet—removing dairy from your diet for a couple of weeks—to see if you feel better or not.

-If you suspect you might be allergic to gluten try a gluten-free diet for a few weeks.
-These days there are lots of gluten-free options at the grocery store to choose from.
-If you are sensitive your joint pain… along with a number of other troubling symptoms… should begin to ease up within days.
+If you suspect you might be allergic to gluten, try a gluten-free diet for a few weeks.
+These days there are many gluten-free options at the grocery store.
+If you are sensitive, your joint pain… along with a number of other troubling symptoms… should begin to ease up within days.

-Sure, fruit in moderation, can be good for you.
-But sugar of any type—even natural sugars—could be contributing to your joint pain.
-Sugar creates the same AGEs that grilling food does (see #5), which means it can create the same inflammation and joint pain.
+But sugar of any type—even natural sugars—could also be contributing to your joint pain.
+Sugar creates the same AGEs that grilling food does (see #5), which means it can lead to the same inflammation and joint pain.

-Junk foods like sodas, cookies and cakes are, of course, loaded with added refined sugar.
-So try reducing ALL sources of sugar and you might find your joint pain shrinking right along with your waistline.
+Try reducing all sources of sugar in your diet including the ones coming from dried fruit.
+And you might find your joint pain shrinking right along with your waistline.

-Healthy, delicious, nutritious – and painful.
-If your joint pain is triggered by any vegetable or fruit found in the nightshade family, tomatoes go from healthy to hurtful.
+Healthy, delicious, nutritious, and sometimes painful.
+If your joint pain is triggered by any vegetable or fruit found in the nightshade family, tomatoes go from the healthy to hurtful list fast.

-Try taking tomatoes out of your salads and sauces for a little while and see if your joint pain gets better.
+To test it out try removing tomatoes from your salads, sauces, and sandwiches for a little while and see if your joint pain gets better.
 If it does, you’ll probably want to avoid eggplant and potatoes, as well.